-Nazarian recommends, “There are no true guidelines on how early you can start a retinoid, but if you’re old enough to be thinking about wrinkles, you should be doing something to prevent them!
+“There are no true guidelines on how early you can start a retinoid,” Nazarian recommends, “but if you’re old enough to be thinking about wrinkles, you should be doing something to prevent them!
 I find that most women benefit from starting a retinoid treatment in their late teens or early 20s.”

-Are there any all-natural ingredients that mimic the effects of retinol?
+Can any other ingredients mimic the effects of retinol?

-“There are many other topical antioxidants, peptides, and extracts that can have similar anti-ageing benefits to retinoids.
-The benefit of retinoids are that they can be found over the counter and can be very affordable.
+“There are many other topical antioxidants, peptides and extracts that can have similar antiageing benefits to retinoids.
+The benefit of retinoids is that they can be found over the counter and can be very affordable.
 Remember you’re going to be using this for many, many years!
 It has a well-established research record and is undoubtedly one of the best tools we have in our anti-ageing battle.”

 This chemist option proves you don’t always have to spend a lot of money to use great skincare.
 It contains pure retinol to help reduce fine lines and deep wrinkles in 12 weeks of use.
 In fact, one reader experimented with the product, and her review was glowing: “I used my old moisturising cream on one side of my face and RoC Retinol Correction Deep Wrinkle Night Cream on the other side of my face for 3 months.
 I asked my friends and family if they could see less defined wrinkles on one side of my face versus the other.
 Almost everyone chose the side with the RoC Retinol Correxion Deep Wrinkle Night Cream as the side with lesser wrinkles.”
 Pretty amazing, huh?